INFPs are a personality type with high ideals and a pure heart.

 ・Imagine an ideal life.

-・Search for an ideal job
+・Search for the right job

 Therefore, they are the type who hold various dreams and ideals but keep them all in their minds.